 What if I sent my documents and the application checklist is not updated to reflect receipt of those documents?

 Can I afford RIT?

 We feel strongly that no qualified student should refuse to consider RIT because of cost.
 We offer a full range of traditional financial aid programs and a number of innovative financing plans.
-In 2014-2015, RIT provided over $18 million in merit scholarships and graduate tuition remission to approximately 2,200 graduate students.
+In 2016-2017, RIT provided nearly $24 million in merit scholarships and graduate tuition remission to approximately 2,600 graduate students.
 For more information regarding financial support for graduate students please refer to the Graduate Costs & Financial Aid page.

 How much does tuition cost?